BotechStudio/fudge-docs/docs/CMS.md

 };
 ```

-as we can see, we are importing some input **components** (can be replced to any component you want), those **inputs** will placed at the view of **each** item that we get from the server.
+As you can see, we are importing some input **components** (which can be replaced with any type of components you wish).
+These **inputs** will be placed within the view of any item received from the server.
-make sure to have a default field that will return generic label.
-the format name will be displayed at the app (if you want to).
+Make sure to have a default field that will return the generic label.
+If you wish, you can program the format name to be displayed in the app.

-at the file **products.js** we will display all the data we get from the server, in any way we want. please choose any structure you prefer (list, table and etc).
+The **products.js** file displays all of the data obtained from the server, in the manner of your choosing (list, table, etc.).

-open the **product.js** file and create a **react component**, also please import the **schema** from schema.js.
+Open the **product.js** file and create a **react component**.
+Next, please import the **schema** from schema.js, as in the example below.
+Every time you click on a selected data structure document, a product component will be opened.
+The product component will use the **components** that were imported to schema.js.
-as we can see down below, on every click on one of the documents at the data structure you picked (list or table) we will open the **product component**. the product component will make a use of the components imported at the schema.js.

 ```javascript
 const constructFields = () => {